linux-system-roles/sudo/README.md

 You can use a defined `runas_alias` name as well as user names.

 4. `selinux_role` - Optional selinux role to apply to the specification.
+   **NOTE** - only a single value is supported.
+However, due to historical reasons, the value can be a list - if a list is given, only the first value is used.
+Please use a `string` value.

 5. `selinux_type` - Optional selinux type to apply to the specification.
+   **NOTE** - only a single value is supported.
+However, due to historical reasons, the value can be a list - if a list is given, only the first value is used.
+Please use a `string` value.

 6. `solaris_privs` - Optional Solaris privset to apply to the specification.